diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US241/readme.md

 ### Value Objects

-- **SerialNumber** – Encapsulates formatting and uniqueness rules.
+- **SerialNumber** – An immutable, validated value object enforcing uniqueness and formatting rules for drone identification.
-- **DroneStatus** – Encodes the drone’s lifecycle states in a strongly typed, controlled way.
+- **DroneStatus** –  A controlled enumerated type representing the valid operational states of a drone throughout its lifecycle.
-- **DroneModel** – Represents the technical specifications and constraints of a drone type, including its behavior under wind conditions.
-This entity must exist before a drone instance can be created, ensuring that only valid models are referenced.
+- **RemovalReason** – A descriptive value object (e.g., string or code-based reason) used for auditability when a drone is taken out of service.
+- **Model** – An entity reference (not a value object) representing the shared drone type definition required for creating a drone.

 ### Domain Model